Wadougi1/ERS-Cooper-Trade-Data-Automation/README.md

 The purpose of this repository is to automate the collection, cleaning, standardization, and merging of country-level trade reference data from multiple international sources.
 These automated scripts reduce manual data handling, improve reproducibility, and create a reliable input pipeline for downstream trade and policy analysis.

 The project supports a broader analytical framework used to:

-- quantify the impact of U.S. Free Trade Agreements on U.S. agricultural exports
+- quantify the impact of U.S. Free Trade Agreements on U.S. agricultural exports,
-- evaluate how tariff changes influence export performance
+- evaluate how tariff changes influence export performance,
-- integrate macroeconomic, trade, and policy variables into a unified dataset
+- integrate macroeconomic, trade, and policy variables into a unified dataset,
-- support gravity-model estimation and tariff scenario analysis
+- support gravity-model estimation and tariff scenario analysis.

 ## Research Background

 The original research proposal focused on **quantifying trade creation and trade diversion due to Free Trade Agreements**, with particular attention to U.S. FTAs and their effect on agricultural commodities.

 As the research developed, the final project evolved into a broader and more applied framework centered on:

-- **automated trade-data integration**
+- **automated trade-data integration**,
-- **FTA and tariff impact analysis**
+- **FTA and tariff impact analysis**,
-- **scenario-based modeling of U.S. agricultural exports**
+- **scenario-based modeling of U.S. agricultural exports**.

 The final thesis framework examined how trade agreements, tariffs, distance, GDP, exchange rates, and other trade-related factors shape export outcomes.
 In addition to supporting empirical estimation, the automation pipeline created a repeatable process for integrating data from diverse international institutions.

 ## Key Objectives

-- Build an automated framework for collecting country and trade reference data from multiple international sources
+- Build an automated framework for collecting country and trade reference data from multiple international sources.
-- Standardize country names and ISO codes across inconsistent datasets
+- Standardize country names and ISO codes across inconsistent datasets.
-- Reduce manual data collection errors in international trade research
+- Reduce manual data collection errors in international trade research.
-- Produce harmonized outputs that can be used in econometric and scenario analysis workflows
+- Produce harmonized outputs that can be used in econometric and scenario analysis workflows.
-- Support the analysis of how FTAs and tariff changes affect U.S. agricultural exports
+- Support the analysis of how FTAs and tariff changes affect U.S. agricultural exports.

 ## Data Sources

 The automation workflow uses data from multiple sources, including:
 - **UN Comtrade**
 - **USDA Foreign Agricultural Service (FAS)**
 - **USDA Production, Supply and Distribution (PSD)**